Ingwie/OpenAVRc_Hw/BurcAnaTx/doc/PTR-6A/PTR-6A.md

 In the case of the PTR-6A, the **CPPM signal is available only when the transmitter is used with a simulator**; in this instance, the **RF transmission is disabled**.
 Therefore, this option is not available for this transmitter.

+## Callback Synchronization
+To improve the receiver's reception quality for the RCUL message, the encoder repeats the same message multiple times, which increases the time required to receive it.
+To mitigate this delay, the module can be synchronized with a signal found into the transmitter (depending on the transmitter used); this is known as **CallBack mode**.
+In the case of the **PTR-6A** transmitter, I found a signal named **GDO0** connected to the CC2500 RF module.
+This is the signal that will serve for synchronization.